mdn/content/files/en-us/mozilla/firefox/releases/1.5/index.md

 - **Improvements to product usability** including descriptive error pages, redesigned options menu, RSS discovery, and "Safe Mode" experience.
 - **Better accessibility support** including DHTML accessibility.
 - **Report a broken Web site wizard** to report Web sites that are not working in Firefox.
-- **Better support for Mac OS X** (10.2 and greater) including profile migration from Safari and Mac Internet Explorer.
+- **Better support for macOS** (10.2 and greater) including profile migration from Safari and Mac Internet Explorer.

 ### Security and Privacy